Krishanu-1988/J2EE-Dummy-Projects/BillingSystem/README.md

 ```
 CREATE DATABASE billingsys;

-CREATE USER 'billingdbuser'@'localhost' IDENTIFIED BY '<preferred-password>';
-CREATE USER 'billingdbuser'@'%' IDENTIFIED BY '<preferred-password>';
+CREATE USER billingdbuser with ENCRYPTED PASSWORD '<preferred-password>';
-GRANT ALL ON billingsys.* TO 'billingdbuser'@'localhost';
-GRANT ALL ON billingsys.* TO 'billingdbuser'@'%';
+GRANT ALL PRIVILEGES ON DATABASE billingsys TO billingdbuser;
 ```
 Application would generate the required tables (as per the persistence objects defined in the persistence.xml) using JPA